hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 -> This functionality is for managing S3 in an AWS Partition.
 To manage [S3 on Outposts](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3onOutposts.html), see the [`aws_s3control_bucket`](/docs/providers/aws/r/s3control_bucket.html) resource.

+-> In April 2023, [AWS introduced](https://aws.amazon.com/about-aws/whats-new/2022/12/amazon-s3-automatically-enable-block-public-access-disable-access-control-lists-buckets-april-2023/) updated security defaults for new S3 buckets.
+See [this issue](https://github.com/hashicorp/terraform-provider-aws/issues/28353) for a information on how this affects the `aws_s3_bucket` resource.

 ## Example Usage

 ### Private Bucket With Tags